cfbastarz/SingularityContainers/mpas-tools-br/README.md

 brew install --cask vagrant-manager
 ```

 At this point, you will have the software needed to run a virtualization of Linux.
 Bear in mind that the Windows Subsystem for Linux (WSL) is something similar, meaning that running Linux in Windows and Mac OS is just a virtualization.
-But in the case of Mac OS, Singularity needs to run inside a virtualized Linux, and if you want to run the `mpas-tools-br` container, you will be adding an extra layer of virtualization.
+But in these cases, Singularity needs to run inside a virtualized Linux, and if you want to run the `mpas-tools-br` container, you will be adding an extra layer of virtualization.
 But it works.

 Next, bootstrap a Linux base system where Singularity will be installed: